D-Wave Phonon Angular Momentum Texture in Altermagnets by Magnon-Phonon Hybridization

 \paragraph{Results.}

 We consider the minimal, two-dimensional altermagnet depicted in \cref{fig:dispersion_relation_and_lattice}(a) with the two sublattices $\uparrow$ (red circles) and $\downarrow$ (blue circles).
-The localized spins assume a collinear Néel order and interact via antiferromagnetic nearest and anisotropic ferromagnetic next-nearest neighbor Heisenberg coupling.
-These ingredients are encompassed by the Hamiltonian
+The localized spins assume a collinear Néel order and interact via antiferromagnetic nearest and anisotropic ferromagnetic next-nearest neighbor Heisenberg coupling (cf.~End Matter).

-Here, $J_{\mathrm{AFM}} < 0$ and $J_{\mathrm{FM}_{1,2}} > 0$ describe the antiferromagnetic and ferromagnetic interaction, respectively. $\langle i, j \rangle$ runs over all nearest neighbors, while $\langle \langle i, j \rangle \rangle_i$ runs over all next-nearest neighbors with bonds located within light gray ($i = 1$) or dark gray squares ($i = 2$) in \cref{fig:dispersion_relation_and_lattice}(a).
 Using linear spin-wave theory~\cite{supplement}, we obtain the dispersion relation depicted as red and blue lines in \cref{fig:dispersion_relation_and_lattice}(b), which features spin-split magnon modes.
-Their splitting is given by
+Their splitting is maximal and opposite along the high-symmetry lines $\overline{\Gamma \mathrm{X}}$ and $\overline{\Gamma \mathrm{Y}}$ and vanishes along the nodal lines $\overline{\Gamma \mathrm{M}}$.
+Thus, the model exhibits the characteristic features in the magnon band structure expected in altermagnets \cite{smejkalChiralMagnonsAltermagnetic2023,weissenhoferAtomisticSpinDynamics2024,jostChiralAltermagnonMnTe2025}.